Google Space (Floating Google)

 The effect simulates weightlessness on a Google search page.
 The search box, buttons, and links break free and float as if in space.
 Click and drag anything to send it drifting and bouncing across the screen.
 The original also used Google’s Web Search API, so you could run real searches while everything floated around.

 “Google Space” became a well-loved example of interactive, playful web design.
-Its approachable physics and lively visuals highlighted what modern browsers were capable of — proof that a simple idea can create a memorable experience.
+Its approachable physics and lively visuals highlighted what modern browsers were capable of, showing how far a simple idea could go.

 When Google discontinued its Web Search API in 2014, the original lost built-in search.
 We carefully brought that back by emulating the API.
 We also added mobile optimizations and a dark theme so the classic experiment feels right at home on today’s devices.